kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index-2024.md

 - Be sure to use a spelling-checker.
 - It is fine to use AI to help with grammar, just be sure to cite it if you use it.

+### Final Presentation - Slides due Monday, June 17, 2024

-### Final Presentation: Now 7-8 minutes presenting.
+- Now 7-8 minutes presenting.
 - This can be delivered with more personality than the report.
 - Below are some ideas for organization.
 This organizational structure is not required - it is just here to be helpful.
 - Note that you will submit your slides